BOTPanzer/Map-Pinner/README.md

 ### Creating pins

-Double anywhere on the map to create a pin.
-Clicking an existing pin opens a menu where you can customize its name, description and category.
+Double click anywhere on the map to create a pin.
+Clicking an existing pin opens a menu where you can customize its name, description, category...

 ### Deleting categories and pins